 An Exotic Land of Pink Polos

-There was a period in high school where it became very trendy for jock guys to don the color pink– perhaps this was the first entry of that annoying “irony” that hipsters are so fond of.
+There was a period in high school where it became very trendy for jock guys to don the color pink.
 Regardless, that trend has taken hold in China and hunkered down for the long haul.
 Fun fact: There are 1.357 billion people living in China.
 814,200,000 of them are men.
 608,198,011 of those men are currently wearing pink polos.

 A Liberated World of Male Midriffs

-Gender inequality is a very real thing, all over the world.
-This is never more obvious than when a wave of heat hits China and the men begin lifting their shirts up to aerate their sweaty bits.
+When a wave of heat hits China the men lift their shirts up to aerate their sweaty bits.
 Are we women allowed to follow suit?
 Heavens, no. We must maintain our modesty.
 Unless, of course, you’re one of the women in the porn movies that the upper left guy is nonchalantly selling in his little shop.

 Where True Love Means Coordinated Wardrobes